 Color space deals with how the color information is stored and later decoded.
 While computers display RGB (Red Green Blue) color spaces, industry standard video is distributed and broadcast using YUV color spaces.
 Both of the consist of 3 layers that are combined to give you the color images you see.
 YUV color spaces were developed during the process of moving from black & white to color broadcasts.
 The Y layer is the luma (or brightness) layer which when displayed by itself appears to be black & white, and the U & V layers contain the color ithithnformationithithnformationfoithithnformationithithnformationformarmation.
 This type of signal allowed for black & white TVs to read just the information for the Y layer and discard the other information, while the color TVs would read all the layers and display color videos.
 This is not the only advantage that YUV has; it also allows for better compression of video signals to save on bandwidth in transfer or broadcasting.
 While the Y layer needs to maintain detail, the UV layers can be heavily reduced and distorted and the human eye will not even notice.
 This make the YUV color spaces ideal for storage and transmission of video where space or bandwidth is limited.
 There are different variants of YUV, but the only one you will need to be concerned with is YV12 (YUV 4:2:0).

 The purpose of a color matrix is to allow proper storage and retrieval of RGB color information when using a YUV colorspace.
 You don’t necessarily need to understand how color matrices work, but it is important to use the correct one to avoid color distortion.
-There are only two color matrices you will need to know about: the ones from the Rec.601 and Rec.709 standards.
-Standard definition footage follows the recommendations of the Rec.601 standard and uses a set color matrix for storing the color information.
-High definition footage follows the Rec.709 recommendations which use a different color matrix used for storing the color information.
+There are several color matrices you will need to know about: Rec.601, Rec.709, Rec.2020, & Rec.2100.
+Standard definition footage follows the recommendations of the Rec.601 standard for storing the color information.
+High definition footage expands the color range and follows the Rec.709 standard for storing the color information.
+Rec.2020 & Rec.2100 were developed for ultra high definition footage to expand the color range further with the only difference being high dynamic range added in the Rec.2100 standard.
 AviSynth by default follows the Rec.601 standard for interpreting the color information in YUV footage, so if you are converting high definition footage with it you will need to specify the Rec.709 color matrix when converting to RGB.
-You will also need to specify the Rec.709 standard when converting from RGB back to YUV for encoding.
+You will also need to specify the Rec.709 matrix when converting from RGB back to YUV for encoding.

 Frame Rate & Interlacing